 For more climate info: Costa Brava Weather Guide…

-The Costa Brava stretches for more than 153km along the northeast coast of Spain from Blanes, north of Barcelona, to Cadaques near the French border.
+The Costa Brava stretches for more than 153km (95mi) along the northeast coast of Spain, from the town of Blanes, 60km (37mi) northeast of Barcelona, to Cadaques near the French border.

-The Coast Brava is easily explored by road from Barcelona, Girona and the French border.
+The Costa Brava is easily explored by road from Barcelona, Girona and from the French border.
 Local buses offer a frequent and efficient service along the coast.
-By air, daily flights arrive at Barcelona or Girona from Madrid and most European cities.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.